 Everything to Remember Ahead of 'Professor T' Season 3

-Professor T began as a Belgian series in 2015.
-It starred Koen De Bouw as Jasper Teerlinck, aka the titular Professor T, a criminology lecturer at Antwerp.
-A Sherlock Holmes-type genius crime-solving figure, Professor T suffers from obsessive-compulsive disorder (OCD) and is neuro-atypical, making him difficult to work with.
-However, his former student, Annelies Donckers, now an inspector of the Federal Judicial Police, decides to visit him when she hits a wall in a rape case, and his ability to solve the crime turns him into a regular consultant.
+The original Flemish language Professor T starred Koen De Bouw as Jasper Teerlinck, the titular Professor T, a criminology lecturer at the University of Antwerp.
+A Sherlock Holmes-type figure, Professor T suffers from obsessive-compulsive disorder (OCD) and is neuroatypical.
+However, former student Annelies Donckers, now an inspector of the Federal Judicial Police, comes to see him when she hits a wall in a rape case, and soon he's her regular consultant.
+The series proved so popular that it was remade multiple times: in German in 2017, in French and Czech in 2018, and finally in English in 2020, where it has become the most popular version.

-All of the versions of Professor T start relatively the same way.
-The Professor is a lecturer at a high-end academic institution in his home country — the German Jasper Thalheim is at the University of Cologne, the Czech Jachym Tauber teaches at Charles University in Prague, the French Julien Tardieu is Professeur émérite à l'université de Nantes, and the British Jasper Tempest is at Cambridge.
-His former student, whose name ranges from Anneliese Deckert in German to Lisa Donckers in the U.K. version, is working on a rape case she cannot solve and turns to her professor for help.
+Every Professor T starts the same way.
+He's a Professor at a high-end academic institution — the German Jasper Thalheim is at the University of Cologne, the French Julien Tardieu is Professeur émérite à l'université de Nantes, and the British Jasper Tempest is at Cambridge.
+His former student, whose name ranges from Anneliese Deckert in German to Lisa Donckers in the U.K. version, turns to her professor for help on a rape case.
 In each case, she is dinged by her superior, who Professor T secretly harbors a longstanding crush on, for bringing outside help on board.
-In all cases, her bagman stands up for her, despite not liking the Professor, and keeps him on the case long enough to see it solved and have him viewed as a valued member of the team.
+In all cases, her bagman stands up for her, despite not liking the Professor, and keeps him around to become a valued member of the team.

-For PBS viewers, all three seasons of the Belgian version are available for members on PBS Passport and have been since 2019.
-However, the U.K. version is the one that airs on most local stations and debuts its Season 3 in summer 2024.
+All three seasons of the Belgian version are available for members on PBS Passport and have been since 2019.
+However, the U.K. version is the one that airs on most local stations and debuts its Season 4 in August 2025.
 Starring Ben Miller in the role of Jasper Tempest, it begins precisely like all the others in the premiere episode, with Emma Naomi as DS Lisa Donckers, Barney White as DS Dan Winters (who, like in the Belgian version, would like to date Lisa, but she is not interested), Juliet Aubrey as DCI Christina Brand (Jasper's longtime crush), Frances de la Tour as Adelaide Tempest (Jasper's mother), and Douglas Reith as The Dean (Jasper's boss).

 Episode 3 brings Jasper's mother into the picture as it does in the Belgian one, not as a one-off but as a permanent fixture.
 (Listen, if you have Frances de la Tour, you do not waste her.)
-Donckers' family is more fleshed out, with her father revealed to have dementia, and that affects her job and personal life.
-She and Winters take hesitant steps toward a relationship but then call it off and date other people.
+Donckers' family is more fleshed out, with her father revealed to have dementia, which affects her job and personal life.
+She and Winters take hesitant steps toward a relationship, but then call it off and date other people before getting back together.
 Perhaps the most significant change is that Jasper decides to go to therapy.

-Lisa and Dan fully commit to a relationship in the second season, with Dan stepping up to help with Lisa's father when his dementia causes him to start wandering the streets searching for his deceased wife.
-Unfortunately, it doesn't last, with Lisa going for a promotion and the inequality between them winding up breaking them apart.
-The show also brings Jasper and Christina together much more and much quicker, allowing that unrequited relationship to build much faster and Christina to even start viewing Jasper as a person she cares for, even though she is seeing someone new herself, DI Simon Lanesborough (Alastair Mackenzie).
-This is essential since the show only has six episodes to get Jasper to the point where he would shoot a man to save Christina instead of 26 episodes over two seasons.
+Lisa and Dan fully commit to a relationship in the second season, with Dan stepping up to help with Lisa's father.
+Unfortunately, it doesn't last, as Lisa pursues a promotion and the growing inequality between them ultimately breaks them apart.
+The show also brings Jasper and Christina together much more quickly, allowing the unrequited relationship to develop much faster and for Christina to start viewing Jasper as a person she cares for, even though she is seeing someone new herself, DI Simon Lanesborough (Alastair Mackenzie).
+This is essential as the show only has six episodes to get Jasper to the point where he would shoot a man to save Christina, rather than 26 over two seasons.

-Yes, you read that correctly.
-Season 2 ends with Jasper discovering that Lanesborough is not what he seems—he's a dirty cop using Christina to keep his drug smuggling ring safe from being busted.
+Season 2 ends with Jasper discovering that Lanesborough is not what he seems — he's a dirty cop using Christina to keep his drug smuggling ring safe from being busted.
 When she confronts him, he pulls a gun, but then Jasper busts in with a rifle.
 He saves Christina's life by firing the weapon...not at Simon, but at the ceiling, before punching the guy out.
 Still, his use of a firearm is illegal, and he's hauled off to jail as Season 2 concludes.

 Stream Now